Waynedoorer/Separability_metric/README.md

 python experiments/spf_multiclass_eval.py

-Each script will:
+#Each script will:

 Load the dataset

-Train a classifier with predefined “best” parameters

-Compute ROC-AUC, PR-AUC, F1 score, and Accuracy

-Output results in the console
+Evaluate the separability score and output results in the console

-3. Using Tao Index Components
+## Using Tao Index Components

 You can import the metric directly for custom datasets: